AMM (band): 1960s

 AMM was initially composed of Keith Rowe on guitar, Lou Gare on saxophone and Eddie Prévost on drums.
 Rowe and Gare were members of Mike Westbrook's jazz band; Prévost and Gare were also in a hard bop jazz quintet.
 The three men shared a common interest in exploring music beyond the boundaries of conventional jazz, as part of a larger movement that helped spawn European free jazz and free improvisation.

 The seeds of AMM were planted in 1965.
 They initially had no name, and were not really a group in the conventional sense, simply a weekend experimental workshop session at the Royal College of Art in London, centred on Gare, Rowe, and Prévost.
 Members of the group have come and gone over the years, but Rowe and Prévost have been present for most recordings and performances; the latter has been the only constant in the nearly six decades of AMM music.

 Musicians were free to join in, but such collaborations were often short-lived if the contributions were lacking the proper spirit: notable jazz saxophonist Steve Lacy sat in with the group but was quickly asked to stop playing.
 Observers were welcome, provided they were silent and did not disturb the proceedings.
 American saxophonist Ornette Coleman was asked to leave after he continually talked during one performance; Beatles member Paul McCartney once sat quietly through an early AMM session.
 When asked how he liked the music he said they went on too long.

 Eventually, the group settled on a line-up of Prévost, Rowe, Gare, bassist Lawrence Sheaff and pianist/cellist Cornelius Cardew, and, in early 1966, were calling themselves AMM.
 However, some early performances were billed as the "Cornelius Cardew Quintet", a mistake which both irked and amused the musicians.
 After a few paying performances, Cardew bought two amplifiers so the other instruments could compete with the volume of Rowe's guitar.
 In addition to amplifying their instruments, Cardew and Gare would apply contact microphones to various common objects to amplify the sounds made by, for example, rubbing a glass jar or striking a coffee tin.

-No AMM performance is ever planned; each is unique and spontaneous.
-The musicians tend to avoid any conventional melody, harmony or rhythm, and seek out an ensemble sound that often obscures any individual's role.
-It is often difficult to discern which musical instrument is making which specific sound on an AMM recording, due in part to liberal use of various extended techniques on their instruments.
+No AMM performance was ever planned; each was unique and spontaneous.
+The musicians tended to avoid any conventional melody, harmony or rhythm, and sought out an ensemble sound that often obscured any individual's role.
+It is often difficult to discern which musical instrument is making which specific sound on AMM recordings, due in part to liberal use of various extended techniques on their instruments.